Energy-efficient driving: Safety

 There is sometimes a tradeoff between saving fuel and preventing crashes.

 In the US, the speed at which fuel efficiency is maximized often lies below the speed limit, typically 35 to 50 mi/h; however, traffic flow is often faster than this.
 The speed differential between cars raises the risk of collision.

 Drafting increases risk of collision when there is a separation of fewer than three seconds from the preceding vehicle.

 Coasting is another technique for increasing fuel efficiency.
 Shifting gears and/or restarting the engine increase the time required for an avoidance maneuver that involves acceleration.
 Therefore, some believe the reduction of control associated with coasting is an unacceptable risk.
 It is illegal in some jurisdictions.

 Applications of artificial intelligence

 Artificial intelligence (AI) and machine learning (ML) models have been applied to the relationship between fuel consumption and driving behavior.
 The main factors representing and influencing driving behavior include velocity, acceleration, gear, road parameters, weather, etc.

 Hypermiling

 Enthusiasts known as hypermilers develop and practice driving techniques to increase fuel efficiency and reduce consumption.
-Hypermilers have broken records of fuel efficiency, for example, achieving 109 miles per gallon in a Prius.
+Hypermilers have broken records of fuel efficiency, for example, achieving 109 mpgUS in a Prius.
 In non-hybrid vehicles these techniques are also beneficial, with fuel efficiencies of up to 59 mpgUS in a Honda Accord or 30 mpgUS in an Acura MDX.